Manifaust/k8s-custom-resources-learning-aid/01_extending_k8s_api.md

+*The basic objective of custom resources and controllers is to extend the k8s API (and provide these extensions to the user).
+Here are my thoughts about what that means and what it's important.*

 # Extending the k8s API
 Extending the k8s API means doing more than just containerizing an app, and creating a deployment for that app.
 It includes:
 * Creating your own k8s object and concepts. k8s comes with a default set of objects like pods and replicasets, but you can create your own.